 “Just start writing.
 Even if it’s garbage or maybe even good stuff.
-Writing activity itself can often break the log jam.
+The activity of writing itself can often break the log-jam.
 Change your venue-go somewhere else that’s different than where you are stuck.
 Write by hand, something coherent or just freestyle-whatever pops in your head as you go along for three pages or so.
-Read War of Art by Pressfield and The Artist’s Way by Cameron.
-Get the 90 Day Journal -a system of goal setting and accountability – from iCreate Daily.”
+Some other tools I use to get creative juices flowing:

-4. Move around.
+5. Move around.

 “Even if it’s just a quick walk, 10 squats, or some pushups.
 Get the blood flowing.
 Let your mind wander or think about an idea intentionally.
 Both can stimulate creativity.”

-5. Take Time Off.
+6. Take Time Off.

 “You may just need a day off to play… or a good night’s sleep!
 Starting in with a well-rested and refreshed body and mind make such a difference.”

-6. Do different things.
+7. Do different things.

-7. Make a list of words.
+8. Make a list of words.

 “I make a list of words… no sentences.
 Then I come back later and see if inspiration jumps off the page!
 Sometimes I find myself abandoning the list in the middle ‘cause I now feel like writing.
 Once I made a list of words/topics for a poem series that would be set to music.
 That put my mind at ease since I knew I didn’t have to remember them.